 To apply, you must be a currently enrolled, degree-seeking, undergraduate UW-Eau Claire student.
 You need to be in good academic standing and have a cumulative GPA of 2.8.
+You must maintain full-time enrollment and continue to meet the academic standing and GPA requirements the semester prior to departure.
 You may apply as a freshman but must have at least sophomore standing by the time the program begins.

 All University of Stirling courses are worth 5 U.S. credits.
 You must take 3 classes (15 credits) per semester.
 Course descriptions for the University of Stirling can be found at: http://www.stir.ac.uk/study-abroad-exchanges/module-information.